 In part 4, we completed our sprint, you can view our sprint board below.

 As you can see, we now have four stories in our "Done" column.
 You will also notice the story points which are now complete.

-One drawback with this power-up is that you cannot filter fields.
+One drawback with this power-up however, is that you cannot filter fields.
 Filtering, in general, is quite limited in Trello.
-For the sprint name field, I used the drop down custom field option.
+For the sprint name field, I used the drop-down custom field option.

 Release execution with Trello

-Now that we have our cards displaying the details of the sprint they belong to, we need to release them.
-To perform this next part, we d created a private "Release Board" in Trello.
-Admittedly this process is not perfect, but it works.
+Now we have our cards displaying the details of the sprint they belong to, we need to release them.
+To perform this next part, we created a private "Release Board" in Trello.

 To start with, you will need to move your cards from your team board to the release board.
 Trello does not allow you to quickly transfer all of your cards from one board to another board, currently the only option is to move the entire list.

 This is where it gets a bit interesting.
 There may be multiple ways to do this, but my solution is to do the following: